skrey/yellow-extensions/source/help/3-sv/how-to-make-a-small-wiki.md

 ## Edit wiki pages

 If you want to edit wiki pages in a web browser, you can do this on your website at `http://website/edit/wiki/`.
-If you want to edit wiki pages in a text editor, have a look inside your `content/2-wiki` folder.
+If you want to edit wiki pages on your computer, have a look inside your `content/2-wiki` folder.
 Give it a try.
 Open the file `content/2-wiki/wiki-example.md`.
 At the top of the page you can change `Title` and other [page settings](how-to-change-the-system#page-settings).
 Below you can change [text](how-to-change-the-content#text) and [images](how-to-change-the-media#images).
 Here's an example:

 ```
 ---